plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

     width: 700,
     height: 500
 });
-// v3: fits to a bogus [-180°, 180°] span — Russia is a small red strip at
+// v3: fits to a bogus [-180°, 180°] span.
+Russia is a small red strip at
 //     the top of the whole world.
 // v4: fits tightly to Russia's actual longitudinal extent (~19° through
 //     ~190°, unwrapped across the antimeridian).